Land Grant Mission

-"The perimeters of our reach are now global, expanding both our own learning and our efforts to make meaningful, community-relevant contributions to populations in all corners of the globe," she said in an interview.
+"The landscape and span of what 'land grant' means in the 21st century has significantly changed.
+The perimeters of our reach are now global, expanding both our own learning and our efforts to make meaningful, community-relevant contributions to populations in all corners of the world," Bruyère says.

-"For ILR, that now means addressing the cutting-edge HR practice and policy interests of multi-national companies operating throughout the world; sending our students to India, South Africa and elsewhere to experience 'global service learning' among rural indigenous peoples as they design entrepreneurship activities that increase their economic independence and individual dignity; and providing leadership to advance community and economic development initiatives across New York state, the U.S and across the globe."
+"We address cutting-edge HR practice and policy interests of multinational companies operating throughout the world; send our students to India, South Africa and beyond to experience global service learning among rural indigenous people and to design entrepreneurship activities that increase their economic independence and individual dignity; and provide leadership to advance community and economic development initiatives," Bruyère says.